 5. Infrared Grill Overview

-Infrared grills use a radiant heat source to cook food instead of the direct flame or heating elements found in traditional grills.
+Infrared grills use radiant heat to cook food rather than a direct flame or heating elements found in traditional grills.
 This allows for incredibly fast, high-heat cooking with minimal smoke, which makes them a smart option for indoor grilling, especially when you want to sear meat quickly and evenly.

 Why infrared grilling is worth considering:

-- Even cooking surface with fewer hot or cold spots
+- An even cooking surface with fewer hot or cold spots.

-- Moisture retention thanks to less direct air movement around the food
+- Moisture retention thanks to reduced direct airflow around the food.

 While infrared indoor grills tend to be more niche and less multifunctional than electric countertop units, they're an excellent upgrade for serious home cooks who want restaurant-style results indoors.
 They're also a solid choice if you find traditional indoor grills too slow or too smoky.